flowdev/comb/error_handling.md

 In general the input doesn't matter in this mode and nothing is looked at or consumed.

+This mode might not be necessary because we might add a method to the parser interface to know this in advance.

 ##### play:
-In this mode the recorded parsers are executed up to the first `NoWayBack` parser whose sub-parser has a successful `Recoverer` with minimal waste.
+In this mode the recorded parsers are executed up to the first `NoWayBack` parser whose sub-parser is successful.
-This really is the 'play hard' mode where errors are ignored, and we just want to reach the best `NoWayBack`.
+Or the `Recoverer` with minimal waste is found.

-No actual parsing is to be done in this mode and no input should be consumed.
+Normal parsing should be done in this mode and input should be consumed.
+But semantics might be missing, but we try to minimize it.
+Since the whole recording is often played multiple times the semantics shouldn't have side effects.

 ##### choose:
 This is really a sub-mode of **_play_**.